LilTOJustice/TrueAdaptiveMusic/trueadaptivemusicdocs/docs/Music Packs/Music Pack Structure.md

 ## rules.json

 This is the **most important file in the pack**, as it contains all of the logic that tells the mod when to play certain music.
 This json file defines the **PredicateTree** structure, which is a tree made of nodes that each represent a condition where certain music should be played.
-For a list of conditions (predicate types), see the [Predicate Types](Predicate%20Types.md) section.
+For a list of conditions (predicate types), see the [Predicates](Predicates.md) section.
+Additionally, each node in the tree contains a list of events that can trigger one-shot music playback when certain events occur.
+Check out [Events](Events.md) for more info.

 The structure of the rules is recursive, with one object called a PredicateNode.
-A Predicate Node contains the Predicate Type, a list of music to play (either by sound event ID or by filename in the assets/ folder), and a list of all of its child nodes.
-This is visited in more depth within the [How is a Predicate Node Chosen](../index.md#how-is-a-predicate-node-chosen) section of the Quick Start.
+A Predicate Node contains the Predicate Type, a list of music to play (either by sound event ID or by filename in the assets/ folder), any events associated with it, and a list of all of its child nodes.
+This is visited in more depth within the [How is a Predicate Node Chosen](../Quick%20Start/For%20Creators.md#how-is-a-predicate-node-chosen) section of the Quick Start.

 For example: